Sprained Ankle (album)

 Sprained Ankle is the debut studio album by American singer-songwriter Julien Baker.
 Originally self-released on Bandcamp as an EP, the album was re-released in October 2015 on 6131 Records.
-The album went on to receive critical acclaim and placed on several lists of the best albums of 2015 and the 2010s as a whole.
+The album received critical acclaim and was placed on several lists of the best albums of 2015 and the 2010s as a whole.

 In 2020, Paste listed it as one of the best indie folk albums of all time.
-It is considered an influential work, with one retrospective review stating "In the half-decade since its initial release, Baker’s name has become synonymous with the revitalization of ultra-personal singer-songwriters wearing their hearts on their sleeves."
+It is considered an influential work, with one retrospective review stating "In the half-decade since its initial release, Baker's name has become synonymous with the revitalization of ultra-personal singer-songwriters wearing their hearts on their sleeves."

-Development
+Background and recording

-The songs on Sprained Ankle were written by Baker when she was a student at MTSU.
-She thought that her songwriting at the time didn't "fit the vibe of Forrister" (her previous band) and didn't intend to release them as an album.
+The songs on Sprained Ankle were written by Baker while a student at MTSU.
+She thought her songwriting at the time did not "fit the vibe" of Forrister, her previous band, and did not intend to release them as an album.
 Her friend, Michael Hegner, had free time at MTSU's studio and offered to record her songs.
 They made a demo, Hegner liked it, and they kept working together.
-In the summer of 2014, they decided to take a road trip to Spacebomb Studios in Richmond, Virginia where Hegner was interning to record it.
+In the summer of 2014, they decided to take a road trip to Spacebomb Studios in Richmond, Virginia, where Hegner was interning, to record it.
 In an interview with The Blue Indian, Baker said that "it was recorded really sparsely and efficiently to get the most out of the time there, which contributed to the way the songs come across."
-The songs “Vessels” and “Brittle Boned” were later recorded by her friend, Toby Landers and added to the album.
+The songs "Vessels" and "Brittle Boned" were later recorded by her friend, Toby Landers and added to the album.